How to Integrate a New Dog into Your Home: 2025 U.S. Guide

 What is the 3-3-3 rule for new dogs?

-The 3-3-3 rule explains adjustment.
+The 3-3-3 rule for dogs explains adjustment.
 In 3 days, dogs feel scared.
 They might hide.
 In 3 weeks, they settle.
 They learn routines.
 In 3 months, they feel at home.
 They trust you.

 How long does it take for a dog to adjust?

-It varies.
 Most dogs take 1–3 months.
 The 3-3-3 rule helps.
+A new dog routine setup speeds up time to get used.
 Be patient.
-A good routine speeds things up.

 What if my dog doesn’t like my new puppy?